nkgupta1989/nkgupta1989.github.io/_posts/2016-05-20-Best-Project-Practices.md

 Suppose you want to monitor the transactions done on your website, and want the system to generate an alert whenever the numbers of transactions reduces then a certain number in a specified period of time.
 To accomplish this, just put this information in newrelic whenever a transaction happens on your system, and set the alert policies for this custom matrix, and get real time alert for any issue in transactions rather knowing it through customer complains through twitter or fb.

-__4. Production server setup script__
+__4. Automate IT infrastructure__

 Use cases:- Suddenly a production machine crashes, and you need to setup a new machine, with all the installations like nodejs, strongpm, mongo, redis, code deployment, nginx, host enteries etc. Another use case could be, you have a campaign coming up, and it is expected to have more 4X traffic growth and you need to have an instantaneous prod machine ready.
 If you are on AWS than it can be directly done by creating an image of the machine and replicating it, or can be accomplish by auto scaling in AWS.

 Now let us discuss how we managed to do it our project.

-TODO:- comparission of different tools
+Here is very good link comparing the tools to automate the IT infrastructure.

-We preferred ansible over other mentioned tools and we used ansible extensively to setup mongo servers with the required replication set, redis with cluster support, nodejs, deployment through strong-pm, nginx etc. After completing the scripts, what all was required, was to enter the new inventory in the inventory file, and run the ansible-playbook.
+We preferred ansible over other mentioned tools like, puppet or chef and we used ansible extensively to setup mongo servers with the required replication set, redis with cluster support, nodejs, deployment through strong-pm, nginx etc. After completing the scripts, what all was required, was to enter the new inventory in the inventory file, and run the ansible-playbook.

 Writing these scripts will give a deep knowledge about setting up production machines and are very good for an individual knowledge growth.